AnkitMahlawat/Projects/Lift Controller/readme.md

 # Elevator-Programming-In-Vhdl
 It is a elevator hardware programming code in vhdl language.
-It was done by me as part of Digital Logic course

 ### problem Statement
-is given in Lab Exercise 8.pdf
+is given in Lift-controller.pdf